 The promise versus the research

 You’ve probably heard that mindfulness makes you smarter.
 But smarter at what, exactly.
 A 2023 meta-analysis of 111 randomized controlled trials involving 9,538 participants reveals something more nuanced than the hype suggests [1].
 Mindfulness does improve certain cognitive abilities – particularly your capacity to focus, hold information in working memory, and resist distraction.
-But it doesn’t supercharge your brain uniformly.
+But it doesn’t boost your brain uniformly.
 Some abilities improve.
 Others don’t budge at all.

 The gap between the promise and the research is where the real understanding begins.
 Most people searching for ways to improve mental performance want a simple answer: does meditation make you smarter.
 The evidence says: in some very specific, measurable ways, yes.
 But the benefits are modest, they’re not universal, and they come with real limitations that practitioners should understand before investing time.